 This project uses data mapping and life-course analysis to investigate a central issue of penology and social policy: the relative impacts of different types of punishment on criminal desistance, health outcomes, employment opportunities, and family life over the long term.The resulting online resource can be accessed here: http://www.digitalpanopticon.org

-Using sophisticated data-linking methodologies and data visualisation techniques developed by the HRI, it will join together existing and widely used large datasets (Old Bailey Online, London Lives, and Founders and Survivors) with newly digitised data to make it possible to chart the fortunes of all Londoners convicted at the Old Bailey between the departure of the First Fleet to Australia (1787) through to the death of the last transported Londoner in Australia in the early 1920s.
+Using sophisticated data-linking methodologies and data visualisation techniques developed by the DHI, this project joins together existing and widely used large datasets (Old Bailey Online, London Lives, and Founders and Survivors) with newly digitised data to make it possible to chart the fortunes of all Londoners convicted at the Old Bailey between the departure of the First Fleet to Australia (1787) through to the death of the last transported Londoner in Australia in the early 1920s.

-Prisoners kept in London’s burgeoning prison estate will be identified and followed in newly available digitized prison records, as well as civil datasets.
-Convicts sentenced to transportation will be traced through the richly detailed convict records in Australia, as well as in London prison registers and birth, marriage and death records.
-The project will trace the criminal London poor through a plethora of digital records, recreating a pan-global prism capable of mapping and analyzing their lives at both the collective and individual level.
+Prisoners kept in London’s burgeoning prison estate can be identified and followed in newly available digitized prison records, as well as civil datasets.
+Convicts sentenced to transportation can be traced through the richly detailed convict records in Australia, as well as in London prison registers and birth, marriage and death records.
+The project traces the criminal London poor through a plethora of digital records, recreating a pan-global prism capable of mapping and analyzing their lives at both the collective and individual level.

 Duration: 1st October 2013 – 30th September 2017

 - Prof. Barry Godfrey (Principal Investigator – University of Liverpool)